 One sometimes-confusing aspect of quizbowl is the presence of multiple tournaments that claim to be the “national championship” of quizbowl and similarly named academic competitions (Scholars Bowl, Brain Bowl, Knowledge Bowl, Academic Challenge, etc.).
-For teams and coaches relatively new to the world of good quizbowl, getting multiple emails throughout the year telling you that you qualified for different national championship tournaments can be a bit of a baffling experience.
+For teams and coaches, getting multiple emails throughout the year telling you that you qualified for different national championship tournaments can be a bit of a baffling experience.

-This is a brief guide to explaining what these tournaments are, which ones have fair questions and formats (and which ones do not), and how your team can qualify to attend the ones that will provide the best experience for your team and players.
+This is a brief guide to explaining what these tournaments are, which ones have fair questions and formats (and which ones do not) in our opinion, and how your team can qualify to attend the ones that will provide the best experience for your team and players.

 The Quizbowl National Championships:

 NAQT’s High School National Championship Tournament (HSNCT)